Pantala flavescens: Structure of the adult

 The dragonfly is up to 4.5 cm long, reaching wingspans between 7.2 cm and 8.4 cm.
 The front side of the head is yellowish to reddish.
 The thorax is usually yellow to golden coloured with a dark and hairy line.
 There were also specimens with a brown or olive thorax.
 The abdomen has a similar colour as the thorax.

 The wings are clear and very broad at the base.
 There, too, there are some specimens with olive, brown and yellow wings.
 On Easter Island there are wandering gliders with black wings.

 The pterostigma turns yellowish.
 The transparent wings may turn a yellowish shade towards the tip.
 The chestnut-red eyes take up most of the head, as is usual in the large dragonflies (Anisoptera).
 The above colours explain the many scientific descriptions of this species under different names.

 Females show some differences compared with males.
-The general rule is, the males have reddish yellow abdomen marked with black whereas the females lack the reddish wash in abdomen.
-The males have golden yellow patch on base of hindwings and narrow apical brown spot at the hind border of wings.
-The females lack apical brown patches in wings.
+Generally the males have reddish yellow abdomens marked with black, whereas the females lack the reddish wash in the abdomen.
+The males have golden yellow patches on the base of the hindwings and narrow apical brown spots at the hind border of the wings.
+The females lack apical brown patches in their wings.

 In mainland males, the length of the femur, the longest leg section, varies; they also have longer front and shorter hindwings than the females.
 The island representatives, however, have the front and hindwings longer than the female, and the femur is the same for both sexes.
 There are other differences between mainland and island specimens, particularly in terms of colouring.
 Island representatives are generally darker.